+II.
 Credit Requirements

-- 1. As used for this graduation requirement policy and procedure, the term "high school credit" shall mean the successful completion of a course taught consistent to the state learning standards and/or the satisfactory demonstration by a student of proficiency/competency of the state learning standards.
+- A1.
+As used for this the graduation requirement policy and this procedure, the term "high school credit" shall mean the successful completion of a course taught consistent to the state learning standards and/or the satisfactory demonstration by a student of proficiency/competency of the state learning standards.
 If no standard exists, the superintendent or designee will determine learning standards for the successful completion of the course.
-(WAC 180-51-050) - 2.
-The principal or designee is responsible for determining which credits will be recognized and required for graduation by the district for students enrolling from another Washington state approved learning program or from out-of-state or out-of-country programs.
-Decisions of the principal or designee may be appealed to the superintendent or designee within fifteen (15) school days of the initial decision. - 3.
+(WAC 180-51-050) - B2.
+The principal or designee is responsible for determining which credits will be recognized and required for graduation by the district for students enrolling from another Washington State approved learning program or from out-of-state or out-of-country programs.
+Decisions of the principal or designee may be appealed to the superintendent or designee within fifteen (15) school days of the initial decision. - C3.
 Schools may provide credit for applied learning experiences within the school.
 These experiences will include teacher assistant, office assistant, science lab assistant, library assistant, etc. Credit earned under this program will satisfy elective credit.
-Students may earn up to 1.0 credit in these programs during high school (grade nine through twelve).
-These options should only be considered after students have satisfied at least one (1) graduation pathway requirement. - 4.
+Students may earn up to 1.0 credit in these programs during high school (grade nine (9) through twelve (12)).
+These options should only be considered after students have satisfied at least one (1) graduation pathway requirement. - D4.
 Students who meet standard on the following assessments will be allowed to retrieve credit in the following ways.
 For the class of 2020, students who meet or exceed standard on these assessments may be awarded mastery/competency-based credit in the courses as follows:

-Aggagament Dwayiougly Failed Course Amount of Credit Retrieved
+Assessment Previously Failed Course Amount of Credit Retrieved

-Assessment Previously Failed Course Eligible for Retrieval or or Mastery/Competency-
+Eligible for Retrieval or or Mastery/Competency-

 Mastery/Competency-based based Credit for class of

 Credit for class of 2020 2020

 Alternative Assessment English1, English 2, English Up to 1.0

-Options in English language 1 Support, English 2 Support Cp to 1.0
+Options in English language 1 Support, English 2 Support

 arts (ELA) for CIA Diploma or any Special Education

 (through class of 2021) English course

 Alternative Assessment Algebra, Algebra Support, Up to 1.0

-Options in Math for CIA Geometry, Geometry Support 1
+Options in Math for CIA Geometry, Geometry Support

 Diploma or any Special Education

 (through class of 2021) Math course

 Alternative Assessment Coordinated Science, Up to 1.0

 Options in Science for CIA Biology, Biology and the

 Diploma Environment, and any Special

 (through class of 2021) Education Science course

 End of Course (EOC) Algebra or Algebra Support Up to 1.0

 Algebra

 End of Course (EOC) Biology Up to 1.0

 Biology

 End of Course (EOC) Geometry or Geometry Up to 1.0

 Geometry Support

 ELA Assessment Alternative English 1 or 2 or English 1 or Up to 1.0

 Options or ELA Graduation 2 Support

 Pathway Option-Graduation

-Cut Score 11 .
-10
+Cut Score

 High School Smarter English 1 or 2 or English 1 or Up to 1.0

 Balanced ELA-Graduation 2 Support

-Cut Score English 1 2 2 and an II. to 1.0
+Cut Score

-High School Smarter Balanced ELA-College English 1, 2, 3, or 4 or English Support Up to 1.0
+High School Smarter English 1, 2, 3, or 4 or Up to 1.0

+Balanced ELA-College English Support

-Readiness Cut Score Eligiisii Support
+Readiness Cut Score

 ELA Assessment Alternative English 1, 2, 3, or 4 or Up to 1.0

-Options or English Support Op to 1.0
+Options or English Support

-ELA Graduation Pathway English Support
+ELA Graduation Pathway

 Options-College and Career

 Readiness Benchmark Score

 (ACT, SAT)

 High School Smarter Algebra, Geometry, Up to 1.0

 Balanced Math-Graduation Modeling Math, Modeling

-Assessment Alternative our World with
+Assessment Alternative our World with Mathematics,

-Options or Math Graduation Mathematics, or Math
+Options or Math Graduation or Math Support

-Pathway Option Support
+Pathway Option